 This is not an exhaustive list of the types of damages you may be eligible to receive.
-A car accident lawyer may be able to help you determine what specific types of compensation you may be entitled to.
+A car accident lawyer can help you determine the types of compensation you’re entitled to.

 How Jacoby & Meyers Law Offices Can Help You

 If another party caused your car accident, Jacoby & Meyers Law Offices may be able to help.
 A Los Angeles car accident lawyer from our firm may be able to coordinate all aspects of your case while you focus on your recovery.
-We may not have to go to court for your car accident, but our firm is more than willing to defend your rights on trial if necessary.
+We might need to go to court for your car accident.
+However, our firm is more than willing to defend your rights on trial if necessary.